-Low-Polarity Analyte in high fat food -Benzo[a]pyrene in Olive Oil
+Low-Polarity Analyte in high fat food - CCQM-K146.1 UME Benzo[a]pyrene in Olive Oil

-Scope of Measurement: Participation in this study would provide the opportunity to demonstrate participant's capabilities in determining the low-polarity analytes (pKow < -2) with molecular mass range from 100 to 500 g/mol at mass fraction levels of 0.1 to 1000 $\mu$ g/kg in a high fat, low protein, low carbohydrate food matrix.
+Scope of Measurement: Participation in this study would provide the opportunity to demonstrate participant's capabilities in determining the low-polarity analytes (pKow < -2) with molecular mass range from 100 to 500 g/mol at mass fraction levels of 0.1 to 1000 μ g/kg in a high fat, low protein, low carbohydrate food matrix.
 This may include demonstration of measurement capabilities such as: (1) value assignment of primary reference standards; (2) value assignment of calibration solutions; (3) extraction of analyte of interest from the matrix; (4) cleanup and separation of analyte of interest from other interfering matrix or extract components; (5) separation and quantification using techniques such as GC/MS, GC-HRMS, HPLC-FLD or LC-MS.

-Competency Tick, cross, or "N/A" Specific Information as Provided by NMI/DI Competencies for Value-Assignme nt of Ca librant Calibrant: Did you use a "highly-pure substance" or calibration solution? $\checkmark$ Calibration Solution, NIST SRM 1647f Identity verification of analyte in calibration material. # $\checkmark$ GC-MS For calibrants which are a highly-pure substance: Value-Assignment / Purity Assessment method(s).# N/A For calibrants which are a calibration solution: Value-assignment method(s). [#] Certificate Sample Analysis Competencies Identification of analyte(s) in sample $\checkmark$ GC-MS/MS Extraction of analyte(s) of interest from matrix $\checkmark$ SPE (SUPELCO Supelclean EZ-POP NP) Cleanup - separation of analyte(s) of interest from other interfering matrix components (if used) SPE (SUPELCO Supelclean EZ-POP NP) Transformation - conversion of analyte(s) of interest to detectable/measurable form (if used) $\checkmark$ 15 mL acetonitrile eluate from SPE was concentrated under nitrogen stream to 200 $\mu$ L prior to GC-MS/MS analysis.
-Analytical system $\checkmark$ Thermo TSQ Quantum XLS GC-MS/MS Calibration approach for value-assignment of analyte(s) in matrix $\checkmark$ 5 point calibration curve, IS solution from NIST SRM 2270
+and quantification using techniques such as GC/MS, GC-HKMS, HPLC-FLD of LC-MS. Competency Tick, cross, or "N/A" Specific Information as Provided by NMI/DI Competencies for Value-Assignment nt of Ca librant Calibrant: Did you use a "highly-pure substance" or calibration solution? $\sqrt{}$ Calibration Solution, NIST SRM 1647f Identity verification of analyte in calibration material. # √ GC-MS For calibrants which are a highly-pure substance: Value-Assignment / Purity Assessment method(s).# N/A For calibrants which are a calibration solution: Value-assignment method(s).# $\sqrt{}$ Certificate Sample Analysis Competencies Identification of analyte(s) in sample V GC-MS/MS Extraction of analyte(s) of interest from matrix √ SPE (SUPELCO Supelclean EZ-POP NP) Cleanup - separation of analyte(s) of interest from other interfering matrix components (if used) √ SPE (SUPELCO Supelclean EZ-POP NP) Transformation - conversion of analyte(s) of interest to detectable/measurable form (if used) V 15 mL acetonitrile eluate from SPE was concentrated under nitrogen stream to 200 μL prior to GC-MS/MS analysis.
+Analytical system $\sqrt{}$ Thermo TSQ Quantum XLS GC-MS/MS Calibration approach for value-assignment of analyte(s) in matrix $\sqrt{}$ 5 point calibration curve, IS solution from NIST SRM 2270